Home > Blog > Insolvency Advice > Difference Between Insolvency and Administration: Understanding the Key Variances

 Exploring Administration: An Insolvency Procedure for Businesses

 Administrators focus on running the company during this critical time, exploring all options, including restructuring outstanding creditors or finding new owners through a sale.
-If successful, administration can enable a company to continue operating under new ownership or with revised payment agreements with creditors.
+The UK's administration regime, introduced by the Enterprise Act 2002, provides a moratorium period during which creditors cannot take enforcement action against the company.

 What is the Administration Process, and How Does it Work?